influxdata/helm-charts/charts/chronograf/README.md

 ## Prerequisites

 - Kubernetes 1.4+
-- (Optional) PV provisioner support in the underlying infrastructure
+- (Optional) PersistentVolume (PV) provisioner support in the underlying infrastructure

 ## Install the chart